digicademy/lod/Documentation/Introduction/Index.rst

 What does it do?
 ^^^^^^^^^^^^^^^^

-The LOD extension provides a semantic layer for TYPO3 making it possible to describe and offer any record in your database as Linked Open Data.
-The extension features an out of the box API supporting broadly accepted serialization formats (RDFa, RDF/XML, Turtle, NT, JSON-LD), an IRI resolver for creating permalinks, well known RDF vocabularies (like schema.org, SKOS, FOAF etc.) for creating structured data (also embedded as JSON-LD in your web pages) and a plugin for creating and publishing your own LOD vocabularies.
+The TYPO3 LOD extension provides a semantic layer that makes it possible to offer any record from your database as Linked Open Data.
+The extension features an out of the box restful API with content negotiation supporting a broad range of serialization formats (RDFa, RDF/XML, Turtle, NT, JSON-LD), a configurable permalink resolver for records, well known RDF vocabularies (like schema.org, SKOS, FOAF etc.) for describing your data (and also embedded it as JSON-LD in your web pages) and a plugin for creating and publishing your own LOD vocabularies.

 Features
 ^^^^^^^^

-- Implementation of the RDF data model for TYPO3 using the backend interface for editing structured data
+- Implementation of the RDF data model in TYPO3 using the backend interface for editing
 - (Automatically) create IRIs (Internationalized Resource Identifiers) for any record in the system
-- Fully configurable permalink resolver for any record in the system
+- Fully configurable and extendable permalink resolver for stable links to any resource
 - Import and use established RDF vocabularies (or create your own) to describe your data semantically
-- Triple composer based on IRRE with auto suggest for subjects, predicates and objects
+- Statement composer for RDF triples based on IRRE with auto suggest for subjects, predicates and objects
-- RESTful API implementing the Hydra standard, true content negotiation and a broad range of RDF serializations
+- RESTful API implementing the Hydra standard with content negotiation and a broad range of RDF serializations
 - Serializer for embedding structured data in your web pages (as JSON-LD)
-- All RDF serializations based on Fluid templates (no external dependencies)
+- All RDF serializations are based on Fluid templates (no external dependencies)
 - Vocabulary plugin for creating and publishing LOD vocabularies

 Screenshots